SAP Articles

 And here’s the thing about your enterprise transformation – these templates balance all the technical stuff with what your business actually needs.
 You’re not just installing software; you’re changing how your company works.

-The best part?
-You can tailor these templates to fit your industry.
+The best part is that you can tailor these templates to fit your industry.
 But you’ll still get all the best practices that have been tested in thousands of implementations just like yours.

 10 Key Takeaways on SAP Implementation Templates i.e. SAP Activate